Axwabo/CommandSystem/README.md

 ﻿# Axwabo.CommandSystem

-An SCP: Secret Laboratory plugin to improve moderation, command development and the Remote Admin GUI.
+An SCP: Secret Laboratory plugin to improve player selection, command development and the Remote Admin GUI.

 # Installation